david-allan-jones/funcbench/README.md

 # [funcbench](https://www.npmjs.com/package/funcbench)
 `funcbench` is a TypeScript library that helps you measure the performance of functions by executing them with different inputs and sample sizes.
-The main goal of the profiler is to provide developers with a tool for identifying performance bottlenecks and understanding the performance characteristics of their code, and to do while providing type safety for the entire lifespan.
+The main goal of thid library is to provide developers with a tool for identifying performance bottlenecks and understanding the performance characteristics of their code, and to do while providing type safety for the entire lifespan.

 ## **Features**
 - Profile multiple functions with different input arguments